felipenoris/XLSX.jl/docs/src/formatting.md

 #### Color Scale

-It is possible to apply a `colorScale` formatting type to a range of cells.
+It is possible to apply a `:colorScale` formatting type to a range of cells.
 In Excel there are twelve built-in color scales available, but it is possible to create custom color scales, too.